 In this article, we’re going to inspect a hugely popular VPN named Hotspot Shield.
 This VPN heavily promotes its no-logs policy and claims that no one will be able to trace your online whereabouts.
-And since it’s used by 650 million users, these claims must be true, right?
+And since 650 million users use it, these claims must be true, right?
 Well, let’s find out!

 Jurisdiction and applicable laws